Soil Geomorphology and Identification

 When working with or studying the soil, it’s important to know what type of soil is being examined.
 Each type of soil has different characteristics, and will have different effects on water infiltration rates, water holding capacity, evapotranspiration rate, and other soil characteristics.

-Soil sensors (also known as soil probes) are one popular way of measuring soil moisture, temperature level, conductivity, and other characteristics that are important to researchers, farmers, and others who rely on soil data for their work.
+Soil sensors are one popular way of measuring soil moisture, salinity, temperature level, conductivity, and other characteristics that are important to researchers, farmers, and others who rely on soil data for their work.

 Soil Horizons and Sensor Depth